cmeza432/Pyramid-Word-API/README.md

 ## Using HTML page
 To use the given HTML page, make sure the server is running with the above command and then open up the index.html file in the folder.
 Once opened up, just type in the word wanting to be checked and it will display result.
 If another word is needing to be checked simply click on the back arrow on top of the browser.
-Like I said this is a simple web app.
+Enjoy!